C.J. Abrams Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in MLB.
+- The Marlins pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins' 4.22 team ERA ranks 15th among all MLB pitching staffs.
+- The Marlins' 4.23 team ERA ranks 16th across all league pitching staffs.

-- Alcantara makes the start for the Marlins, his 14th of the season.
-He is 2-5 with a 4.86 ERA and 71 strikeouts in 83 1/3 innings pitched.
+- Garrett gets the start for the Marlins, his 13th of the season.
+He is 2-2 with a 4.10 ERA and 69 strikeouts in 63 2/3 innings pitched.

-- In his last appearance on Saturday, the righty threw seven innings against the Chicago White Sox, giving up one earned run while surrendering three hits.
+- In his most recent appearance on Sunday against the Chicago White Sox, the left-hander went 5 1/3 scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.